 Single & Parenting

 Various support groups around the Dallas area tackle the challenges of single parenting with tools such as video seminars, small-group discussions and workbooks.
-Leaders at local churches host weekly meetings.
+Type in your zip code to find a group nearest to you.
+Many of the meetings are held at local churches.

 Mothers who have chosen single parenthood can often feel marginalized by others.
 This Meetup group offers support, events and activities to those moms as well as those considering single parenthood, actively trying to become pregnant or already pregnant, fostering or adopting.